DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 Read information about [device ownership and distribution](/devices/device-distribution-and-ownership), including examples of loan agreements and suggestions on insurance.
 Our guidance [How to get started with your 4G wireless router](/devices/4g-user-guidance) can be shared with the young people and families you’re helping to get online.

-## Using routers after DfE stops providing data
+## Using routers after DfE data expires

 All 4G wireless routers come with SIM cards that provide data until 31 August 2021.
 You'll need to [reset routers and replace the SIM cards](/devices/reset-your-wireless-router) to keep using them after this time.